explodingcamera/blog/content/rust-os/2-shell/index.md

 +++
 transparent = true
-title = "Creating a Kernel in Rust #2: Shell" description = "Creating a simple shell for our kernel to run commands and help us debug" date = 2023-07-08
+title = "Operating Systems in Rust #2: Shell" description = "Creating a simple shell for our kernel to run commands and help us debug" date = 2023-07-08